 Winner and NEW Intercontinental Champion: Christian

--Back in the skybox, Austin is drenching Bischoff with
+-Back in the skybox, Austin is drenching Bischoff with beer.
+Oh the hilarity.

 Mr. America (with Zach Gowen) vs Roddy Piper (with